thepro2k/maliszewski-osu-skins/skin.md

  ‎
 # - Includes skins malisz used on stream, in youtube videos and in twitter clips
 # - Most skins this doc are remakes
-# - If you see (?) it means the real name of a skin in unknown or just reused the name of another skin
+# - If you see (?) it means the real name of a skin is unknown
 # - Most skins with weird names were named after the title of the yt vid where malisz used them
-# - Needless to say, I can't guarantee every remake is 100% accurate, especially bc the footage i have of some skins is really limited
+# - Needless to say, I can't guarantee every remake is 100% accurate, especially because the footage i have of some skins is really limited
 # - Skins tagged with the symbol ☑ were exported by malisz
 # - If you see any flaws I strongly encourage you to let me know - everyone benefits from better remakes, myself included
 # - For questions/suggestions/anything else DM me in discord or in game